 The right plants to attract bees

-Finding the right plants to attract bees is easy – there are simply thousands you can choose from.
+Finding plants to attract bees is easy – there are simply thousands you can choose from.
 In general, old-fashioned, English cottage garden style plants or native varieties with simple single flowers are best for bees, as they tend to contain more pollen and nectar than exotics or plants with complex blooms.
-Roses, clematis, hollyhocks, geraniums, eupatorium, lavender and edible herbs with flowers, such as thyme, origanum, chives and borage are all ideal.
+Roses, clematis, hollyhocks, geraniums, eupatorium, lavender and edible herbs with flowers, such as lavender, thyme, origanum, chives and borage are all ideal.

 A place to drink